trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 A system access control plugin enforces authorization at a global level, before any connector level authorization.
-You can use one of the built-in plugins in Presto, or provide your own by following the guidelines in :doc:`/develop/system-access-control`.
+You can use one of the built-in plugins in Trino, or provide your own by following the guidelines in :doc:`/develop/system-access-control`.

 Multiple system access control implementations may be configured at once